carpentries-incubator/git-Rstudio-course/_episodes/02-ignore.md

 ## `.gitignore`

 When starting a new project in RStudio, it will always add a file `.gitignore` if it does not already exists (you can actually also create one in the online setup) and adds some initial files to ignore.
 A `.gitignore` file enlists all those files that should not be taken into account by Git (not part of the snapshot).
-An example is the `myprojectname.Rproj` file, as this is a user/computer specific file.
+An example is the `myprojectname.Rproj` file (e.g. `DCEcology`), as this is a user/computer specific file.

 Hence, we can ignore the `myprojectname.Rproj` file by adding the file to the `.gitignore` text-file.
 We can do this inside Rstudio.